- 1 So Why Was I Taking The Thing For A Two-Week Test Drive?

 The Medela Pump in Style has an extremely cool feature called the “Automatic Letdown”, which is two minutes of short, quick pumps that mimic a baby’s suckling to help your milk let down more easily.
-If you let down very readily, you can turn it off or bypass it.
-Dani needed it the first couple of times, since she was essentially pumping at an irregular time.
+If you let it down very readily, you can turn it off or bypass it.
+Dani needed it the first couple of times since she was essentially pumping at an irregular time.

 Completely Customizable Pumping